ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ## Creating an index
 {: #creating-an-index}

-You can create an index with one of two types:
+You can create an index with one of the following types:

 -	`"type": "json"`
 -	`"type": "text"`